usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

+![Application Screenshot](preview-screenshot.png)

 # Introduction

-This is the prototype for the 5G NR/LTE Sidelink Capacity Estimator

-![Application Screenshot](preview-screenshot.png)
+This tool computes the expected link capacity (Mbit/s) for Sidelink considering 5G New Radio (NR) and Long Term Evolution (LTE) communication standards, as defined by the The 3rd Generation Partership Project (3GPP).
+Users can input the respective configuration paramenter and evaluate the resuling capcity.

+The tool provides side-by-side chart plotting between NR and LTE Sidelink capacities for easy comparisson.
+Data and generated charts can be exported to be used outside the tool.

+## New Radio (NR) Sidelink Capacity

+## Long Term Evolution (LTE) Sidelink Capacity

-# Installation
+# Installation Instructions

 ## Requirements